What is a water licence?

 How do I get a water licence?

-DEWNR is responsible for issuing water licences to take water on behalf of the Minister for Sustainability, Environment and Conservation.
+The department is responsible for issuing water licences to take water on behalf of the Minister for Environment and Water

 When a water resource is prescribed, existing users of water have the right to apply for a water licence and be granted a volume of water based on an assessment of their historical or anticipated needs.
 The process for licensing water use may be at different stages for different prescribed water resources and some water resources may have volumes of unallocated water that may be made available for allocation in the future.
 For specific information about the water licensing process in your region contact your regional NRM Office.